mp911de/distributed-web-sessions/readme.md

 Example for Distributed Web Sessions backed by MongoDB
 ======================================================

 This is a small example for distributing WebSessions among multiple tomcat servers.
+You don't need to tweak the Tomcat/JBossAS installation (beside the regular clustering config).

 I created it in contrast to regular distributed web sessions.
 Usually the full session content is replicated after the web request tom all servers.